10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 ##### AJAX Endpoints

 AJAX stands for Asynchronous JavaScript and XML.
-Often we use JavaScript on the client-side to ping endpoints for things like infinite scroll.
+Often, we use JavaScript on the client-side to ping endpoints for things like infinite scroll.

 WordPress [provides an API](http://codex.wordpress.org/AJAX_in_Plugins) to register AJAX endpoints on ```wp-admin/admin-ajax.php```.
 However, WordPress does not cache queries within the administration panel for obvious reasons.
 Therefore, if you send requests to an admin-ajax.php endpoint, you are bootstrapping WordPress and running un-cached queries.
 Used properly, this is totally fine.
 However, this can take down a website if used on the frontend.